hazelhpham/demoApp/README.md

 ## Notes

-- Swift is a completely new and different coding language from all the languages that I learnt at my university so it takes me a while to actually understand and code.
+- Swift is a completely new and different coding language from all the languages that I learnt at my university so it took me a while to actually understand and code.
 However, I learnt some fundamental concepts of Swift and had a lot  fun when doing this project.

 ## License